fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-27-use-your-raspberry-pi-as-a-home-automation-hub.md

 In the rest of this article, I will run through some examples of my configuration and automations around the devices.

+#### Device Tracking

+To start off, I wanted to have some kind of device tracking, to know when the house is occupied.
+You can use motion sensors for this, or do like I did, and hook into your home router.

 [1]: http://home-assistant.io
 [2]: https://www.smartthings.com